top of page

 • contacting or communicating with the affected family member or protected person in any way;

-• keeping tabs on the protected affected family member or protected person’s whereabouts, following them, or keeping them under surveillance
+• keeping tabs on the affected family member or protected person’s whereabouts, following them, or keeping them under surveillance and

 • getting another person to do anything they are prohibited from doing under the conditions of the order.